ahmed00Reda/udacity-angular-project/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## app features
+This application reflects the same user experience as that of a real-world e-commerce website, including a(n):

+Home page, which displays Product List that the available products for the user to choose and add to their cart (in various quantities), also the features products
+Product details page, which displays more information about any particular product Shopping cart, which includes the products that the user has added to their cart Checkout form, which collects information about the user (e.g., name, address, phone ,payment details) Order confirmation page, which shows the outcome after the user completes the checkout process (i.e., submits the checkout form)

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.